SimeonSavov/Back-End-Basics/README.md

 -   Implemented a `createCalculator` function that returns a calculator object with add, subtract, and get methods.
 -   Developed unit tests to ensure the calculator behaves correctly with various sequences of addition and subtraction operations.

+## Section 8: Unit Testing with JavaScript - Exercises (Lesson 8)

+### Overview:

+This section focuses on unit testing principles in JavaScript, emphasizing the importance of testing functions for correctness and reliability.
+The exercises cover writing unit tests for different functions to ensure their robustness.

+### Exercise 1: Odd or Even Checker

+- Implemented an isOddOrEven function to determine whether the length of a given string is odd or even.
+Created unit tests using Chai and Mocha to validate the function's behavior with various input types, including non-strings and empty strings.

+### Exercise 2: Character Lookup

+- Developed a lookupChar function to retrieve a character at a specified index from a given string.
+Designed unit tests to ensure the function handles different scenarios, such as invalid input types, incorrect indices, and correct character retrieval.

+### Exercise 3: Math Enforcer

+- Created a mathEnforcer object with methods for adding five, subtracting ten, and calculating the sum of two numbers.
+Implemented thorough unit tests to validate the object's behavior with different input types, including strings and various numeric values.

+### Exercise 4: Array Analyzer

+- Implemented an analyzeArray function to calculate the minimum, maximum, and length of a numeric array.
+Crafted unit tests to ensure the function handles arrays with different elements, empty arrays, and arrays with identical elements correctly.

+**Note:** Each exercise includes comprehensive unit tests using Chai and Mocha to cover a wide range of scenarios, ensuring the reliability and correctness of the implemented functions.